-The University may dismiss the Formal Complaint, either in whole or in part, at any time after the Complainant has had the opportunity to speak with the Investigator and before the Administrative Conference.
+The University may dismiss the Formal Complaint, either in whole or in part, at any time after the Formal Complaint has been filed and before the Administrative Conference.
 Dismissal may be appropriate where:

-- The Director determines that, accepting all the information presented as proven, there is not sufficient information to support a finding that more likely than not the Respondent violated the Code; - The Complainant notifies the Director in writing that they would like to withdraw the Formal Complaint or any allegations in the Formal Complaint; - The Respondent is no longer enrolled in or employed by the University; - Or specific circumstances prevent the Investigator from gathering information sufficient to reach a determination (including where no complainant is identified during the investigation, when allegations have been adjudicated previously, when the length of time between incident and complaint prevent collection of information, or when Complainant has stopped participating and the only information available is the Complainant's statement).
+- The Complainant notifies the University in writing that they would like to withdraw the Formal Complaint or specific allegations in the Formal Complaint; - The Respondent is no longer enrolled or employed by the University; - It is determined that, accepting all the information presented as presented, there is not sufficient information to support a finding that more likely than not the Respondent violated the Student Conduct Code; or - Specific circumstances prevent the Investigator from gathering information sufficient to reach a determination (including where no Complainant is identified during the investigation, when allegations have been adjudicated previously, when the length of time between incident and complaint prevents collection of information, or when Complainant has stopped participating and the only information available is the Complainant's statement).

-The University must dismiss any allegations of Title IX Sexual Harassment if the conduct alleged in the Formal Complaint does not meet the definition of Title IX Sexual Harassment (see Appendix A) even if proven, did not occur in an education program or activity of the University of Oregon, or did not occur against a person in the United States.
-Such a dismissal does not preclude action under another provision of the Student Conduct Code, including other forms of Discriminatory Misconduct.
+The University must dismiss any allegations of Title IX Sexual Harassment if the conduct alleged in the Formal Complaint does not meet the definition of Title IX Sexual Harassment (see

+Appendix A), did not occur in an education program or activity of the University of Oregon, or did not occur against a person in the United States.
+Such a dismissal does not preclude action under the Student Conduct Code or the University's Prohibited Discrimination and Retaliation Policy.

-The Director will send a Notice of Dismissal to both Parties indicating which allegations are being dismissed and stating the reason(s) for the dismissal.
+The University will send a Notice of Dismissal to both Parties indicating which allegations are being dismissed and stating the reason(s) for the dismissal.
 If the resolution of the issues involves a determination of the credibility or reliability of the information, the case is not appropriate for dismissal.
 A dismissal may be appealed within 5 business days.